metry-io/energimolnet-ng/README.md

 });
 ```

-Note that the redirectUri is specific for the client, so you'll need to update the client settings on Energimolnet in order to change the URI of your app.
+Note that the redirectUri is specific for the client, so you'll need to update the client settings on Metry in order to change the URI of your app.

 When the SDK detects unauthenticated api access, it will emit a `em:loginNeeded` event on `$rootScope`.
 You should listen to this event and redirect the user to the login URL.